Estimate Time6 min

 Investors react much more strongly to losses than to gains.
 The fear that putting money into the stock market could lead to financial ruin keeps many people out of the market and that may keep them from reaching their goals.

 When it comes to investments, stock picking is not necessary—or even encouraged.
-Investing through mutual funds or exchange-traded funds (ETFs) lets you invest in many companies at once—getting professional management and diversification.
+Investing through mutual funds or exchange-traded funds (ETFs) lets you invest in many companies at once—with professional management and diversification.
 Keep in mind that diversification and asset allocation do not ensure a profit or guarantee against loss.
 That's why it's important to build a mix of investments that you can live with—with the potential to hit your goals.

 To find out more, read Viewpoints on Fidelity.com: The guide to diversification